 (4) Regulations made under the Fair Trading Act 1987 section 84 prescribing an interim code of practice in accordance with section 43(2) of that Act and that were in force immediately before the commencement of this section continue in force after that commencement as if they were made under section 46.

-53. Transitional provisions relating to undertakings under Fair Trading Act 1987 section 44
+53. Transitional provisions for undertakings under Fair Trading Act 1987 s.
+44

 (1) The following provisions apply to a deed executed under the Fair Trading Act 1987 section 44 and that was in force immediately before the commencement of this section —